igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 measurement within a controlled domain in which the packets are marked.
 Therefore, applying {{AltMark}} to end-to-end transport-layer connections is not easy due to the potential prevention of packet identification and marking by network nodes.
-This prevention can occur because of encrypted transport-layer headers, such as QUIC and TCP with TLS.
+This prevention can occur because of encrypted transport-layer headers (e.g. QUIC, TCP with TLS).

 This document defines Explicit Host-to-Network Flow Measurement Techniques, which are specifically designed for encrypted transport protocols.
 According to the